-In order to ensure that tap water is safe to drink, the U.S. Environmental Protection Agency (USEPA) and the State Department of Public Health (Department) prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
-Department regulations also establish limits for contaminants in bottled water that provide the same protection for public health.
+In order to ensure that tap water is safe to drink, the U.S. Environmental Protection Agency (USEPA) and the California State Water Board (State Board) prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
+State Board regulations also establish limits for contaminants in bottled water that provide the same protection for public health.

 Units of Measurement & Terms Definition MG/L Milligrams per liter or part per million (ppm).
 MCL: Maximum Contaminant Level The highest level of a contaminant that is allowed in drinking water.
 Primary MCLs are set as close to the PHGs (or MCLGs) as is economically and technologically feasible.
 Secondary MCLs are set to protect the odor, taste, and appearance of drinking water.
 MRDL: Maximum Residual Disinfectant Goal The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
 NTU: Nephelometeric Turbidity Units A measure of the cloudiness of water.
 Turbidity is monitored because it is a good indicator of water quality.
 High turbidity can hinder the effectiveness of disinfectants.
 TT: Treatment Technique A required process intended to reduce the level of contaminant in drinking water.
-RAL: Regulatory Action Level The concentration of contaminant which, if exceeded, trigger treatment of other requirements which a water system must follow.
 PHG: Public Health Goal The level of contaminant in drinking water below which there is no known or expected risk to health.
 PHGs are set by the California Environmental Protection Agency MCLG: Maximum Contaminant Level Goal The level of contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs are set by the U.S. Environmental Protection Agency.

-2014 TABLE OF DETECTED CONSTITUENTS CONSTITUENT MAJOR SOURCES PHG (MCLG) MCL (MRDL) RESULTS IN MG/L IN MG/L IN MG/L DETECTED PRIMARY DRINKING WATER CONSTITUENTS REGULATED TO PROTECT YOUR HEALTH LEAD AND COPPER, 20 SITES Internal corrosion of household plumbing 0.0002 lead 0.05 lead, 0.015 RAL 90 th % result = 0 (2014 RESULTS) and natural deposits 0.3 copper 1.0 copper, 1.3 RAL 90 th % result = 0.28 BACTERIA-COLIFORM (TOTAL COLIFORM RULE Naturally present in the environment (0) <5% ND TOTAL TRIHALOMETHANES Disinfection byproduct N/A 0.080 0.0554 (0.03-0.087) range TOTAL HALOACETIC ACIDS Disinfection byproduct N/A 0.060 0.0439 (0.0358-0.0637)range TOTAL ORGANIC CARBON Various natural & manmade sources N/A TT; RAL &lt; 2 1.6 (0.8-2.3) range CHLORINE Drinking water disinfectant added for treatment <4 4 0.89 TURBIDITY Suspended matter present in water that None TT; 95% samples 0.031 NTU average Creates cloudiness; soil runoff <0.3 NTU DETECTED SECONDARY DRINKING WATER CONSTITUENTS REGULATED FOR AESTHETIC QUALITIES SPECIFIC CONDUCTANCE (EC) UMHOS Substances that form ions in water N/A 1,600 120 ALKALINITY Runoff or leaching of natural deposits N/A None established 40 SULFATE Runoff or leaching of natural deposits N/A 500 4.0 TOTAL DISSOLVED SOLIDS (TDS) Runoff or leaching of natural deposits N/A 1,000 72 CHLORIDE Runoff or leaching of natural deposits N/A 250 3.1 DETECTED UNREGULATED DRINKING WATER CONSTITUENTS HARDNESS Runoff or leaching of natural deposits of calcium N/A None established 44 and magnesium SODIUM Runoff or leaching of natural deposits N/A 500 5.2 CALCIUM Runoff or leaching of natural deposits N/A None established 9.5 MAGNESIUM Runoff or leaching of natural deposits N/A None established 4.9
+2015 TABLE OF DETECTED CONSTITUENTS CONSTITUENT MAJOR SOURCES PHG (MCLG) MCL (MRDL) RESULTS IN MG/L IN MG/L IN MG/L DETECTED PRIMARY DRINKING WATER CONSTITUENTS REGULATED TO PROTECT YOUR HEALTH LEAD AND COPPER, 20 SITES Internal corrosion of household plumbing 0.0002 lead 0.05 lead, 0.015 RAL $90^{\text{th}}$ % result = 0 (2014 RESULTS) and natural deposits 0.3 copper 1.0 copper, 1.3 RAL 90 th % result = 0.28 BACTERIA-COLIFORM (TOTAL COLIFORM RULE) Naturally present in the environment (0) <5% ND TOTAL TRIHALOMETHANES Disinfection byproduct N/A 0.080 0.0519 (0.0355-0.075) range TOTAL HALOACETIC ACIDS Disinfection byproduct N/A 0.060 0.0387 (0.0305-0.047)range TOTAL ORGANIC CARBON Various natural & manmade sources N/A TT % removal 4.0 (2.9-5.0) range CHLORINE Drinking water disinfectant added for treatment <4 4 0.90 TURBIDITY Suspended matter present in water that None TT = 1 NTU; 0.033 NTU average Creates cloudiness; soil runoff 95% samples 95% NTU (0.056-0.021)range DETECTED SECONDARY DRINKING WATER CONSTITUENTS REGULATED FOR AESTHETIC QUALITIES SPECIFIC CONDUCTANCE (EC) UMHOS Substances that form ions in water N/A 1,600 140 ALKALINITY Runoff or leaching of natural deposits N/A None established 48 SULFATE Runoff or leaching of natural deposits N/A 500 5.0 TOTAL DISSOLVED SOLIDS (TDS) Runoff or leaching of natural deposits N/A 1,000 57 CHLORIDE Runoff or leaching of natural deposits N/A 250 3.2 DETECTED UNREGULATED DRINKING WATER CONSTITUENTS HARDNESS Runoff or leaching of natural deposits of calcium N/A None established 48 and magnesium SODIUM Runoff or leaching of natural deposits N/A 500 5.5 CALCIUM Runoff or leaching of natural deposits N/A None established 10 MAGNESIUM Runoff or leaching of natural deposits N/A None established 5.6